Restore structure and balance to your teeth

 There are several types, and which one we recommend depends on where it will go in your mouth, your bite and also the aesthetic and functional considerations.

-A bridge will keep teeth from drifting into the space created by a missing tooth, helping preserve normal function and a normal bite for the jaw joint.
+A bridge will keep teeth from drifting into the space left by a missing tooth, helping preserve normal function and a normal bite for the jaw joint.
 In the most common type of bridge, crowns are applied to the two teeth on either side of a gap (where teeth have been removed).
 This involves joining three crowns, including a crown to fill the gap.

 A bridge is suitable in areas where teeth on either side of the gap have been filled and would benefit from restoration with crowns.
 If the teeth beside the gap don’t have fillings, it might be better to explore options such as implants.
 This avoids having to cut otherwise-perfect teeth.